mariodavid/jmix-entity-soft-reference/README.md

 # Jmix Soft References for Entities

-This application component can be used for referencing entities without a foreign key in the database.
+This addon can be used for referencing entities without a foreign key in the database.

 ## Installation